Johnlon/spam-1/README.md

 It's a fairly primitive one in that there is no opcode vs microcode, or to put it another way every instruction is microcode.
 Also, this approach meant I never got around to needing to add an instruction register.

-:star: The complete set of instruction and argument combinations at [here](docs/instructions.txt)
+:star: The complete set of instruction and argument combinations are [here](docs/instructions.txt)

 - The simulator works
 - The assembler and decoder work (see below) and I'm happy with the way the software turned out